vector-of-bool/vector-of-bool.github.io/_drafts/modules-doa-2.md

 all parties involved.
 Revisions to the TR can be performed and published on a much shorter timescale than the main IS.

-**However:** The Ecosystem TR will be a normative document rather than a jumble of "good ideas" that someone throws up on GitHub Pages.
+**Importantly,** the Ecosystem TR will be a normative document rather than a jumble of "good ideas" that someone throws up on GitHub Pages.
 Build systems, tools, and C++ implementations may opt-in to meet the requirements outlined in the Ecosystem TR to claim additional compliance to a formal